OchPuch/ScrollProject/README.md

 ![scroll](https://github.com/user-attachments/assets/b6ffceec-9080-4aeb-b219-376b0910c837)

-## Why this is better, than inital asset?
+## Why this is better, than initial asset?
 ### Optimization differences
 1. Removed all **.GetComponent** from Update method
 2. No **.GetChild** calls